by

 Often we procrastinate because there is no guarantee of success.
 Procrastination and perfectionism are frequently driven by fear of failure.
 If we never finish, we can never really fail.
 Our work is never out there to be judged.

 As I like to say, “If we aren’t failing, we aren’t doing anything interesting.”
 So what if you write a blog and no one cares?
 Join the club.
 My first blogs were dreadful.
-So the crickets and spam bots can boo you :P ?
+So the crickets and spam bots can boo you ?
 Write a crappy first novel.
 Then move on.
 Learn.
 Keep writing!

 No unpublished blog ever went viral.
 No unfinished novel ever became a runaway success.